Baker Mayfield Impresses In NFL Debut With The Browns

 In his NFL preseason debut Thursday night, the former Oklahoman seemed to leave his nerves in the locker room.

 As the lights lit the MetLife Stadium, the New York Giants and the Cleveland Browns put their rookies on display.
-Baker Mayfield and Saquon Barkley, the top two picks in April’s NFL draft stepped out to impress.
+Baker Mayfield and Saquon Barkley, the top two picks in April’s NFL draft, stepped out to impress.

 While the opening preseason games for most teams carry little weight, Mayfield wasted no time showing off his ability to make big plays.
 Taking over late in the first quarter for Browns’ starter Tyrod Taylor, the NFL rookie pulled off a 14-play, 72-yard scoring drive with a touchdown pass to tight end David Njoku.